Areskiko/MTDT4S/OS/4. Processes/Index.md

 Rest are children of Init.
 Every process other than swapper is a child process

-Any process that is orphaned (parent is killed, or exits) gets init as its parent
+Any process that is orphaned (parent is killed, or exits) gets adopted by init

+TODO
+Zombies

 ## Unix shells
 A shell is a wrapper around the OS core.